DeSales University's Title IX Policy

 - Get medical attention as soon as possible.
 (See Section VIII, Medical Attention, below.)
 If you have a medical emergency, dial 911.
 You may also call the University Police at the numbers indicated above.
 The University Police will assist to get you the necessary medical services, including the provision of transportation to a medical facility.

 - Try to preserve all physical evidence.
 Although sexual offenses often make reporting parties want to wash or get rid of anything that reminds them of the trauma, it is important to preserve evidence.
 Do not wash your body, use the toilet, change your clothing, change bed linens, or wash any of these items.
+Do not eat or drink anything.
+If you have been consuming alcohol, refrain from drinking further.
 Prompt reporting will assist police in collecting and preserving evidence.
 It is important to have the evidence collected because, although you may not want to pursue a criminal complaint, you may change your mind in the future.
 Prompt reporting to the police will also contribute to an immediate, thorough and fair investigation.
 It is strongly recommended that you discuss with medical personnel and the police, including the University Police, preservation of your physical evidence during your first contact with them.

 - For support and advice, talk with an advocate or counselor of your choosing.
-Consider obtaining professional assistance from the University's Counseling Center which is located in the McShea Student Center on the main campus and can be contacted at 610-282-1100, extension 1462.
+Consider obtaining professional assistance from the University’s Counseling Center which is located in the Dorothy Day Student Union on the main campus and can be contacted at 610-282-1100, extension 1462.
 (See Section VIII.
 Medical Attention, below.)

 If you are the victim of sexual violence or other types of sexual harassment, get to a place of safety and seek immediate medical attention.
 The following is a list of local options for medical treatment and other services which you can pursue through the University Police or on your own: